Schools across the United States are turning to artificial intelligence to help prevent school shootings and other life-threatening attacks.

-Companies like Bark Technologies, Gaggle.net, and Securly, Inc., are using a combination of artificial intelligence (AI) and machine learning (ML) along with trained human safety experts to scan student emails, texts, documents, and in some cases, social media activity.
-They’re looking for warning signs of cyber bullying, sexting, drug and alcohol use, depression, and to flag students who may pose a violent risk not only to themselves, but to classmates as well.
-Any potential problems discovered trigger alerts to school administration, parents, and law enforcement officials, depending on the severity.
+Companies like Bark Technologies, Gaggle.net, and Securly, Inc., are using a combination of artificial intelligence (AI) and machine learning (ML) along with trained human safety experts to examine student data, from the emails they send, and in some cases, what they post on their social media.
+The AI is searching for inappropriate behavior, including online bullying, explicit messages, substance abuse, depression, and those who may pose a threat to themselves and their classmates.
+Any potential threat discovered trigger alerts to school administration, parents, and law enforcement officials, depending on the severity.

-Bark ran a test pilot of its program with 25 schools in fall 2017.
+Bark began its pilot program with 25 schools in Fall 2017.
 Bark chief parent officer, Titania Jordan, says, “We found some pretty alarming issues, including a bombing and school shooting threat.”

 Bark’s product is free to schools in the United States.
-The company is able to give the service to schools free of charge because it makes its money from a version of its program aimed at parents.
-The parent-specific program costs $9 per month, per family, or $99 per year.
-It includes monitoring across more than 25 social media platforms, including Twitter, Instagram, Snapchat, and YouTube.
+The company can provide this no-cost service because its revenue comes from a parent-specific program that costs $99 a year.
+The software monitors over 25 social media platforms, including the most popular like Twitter, Snapchat and Instagram.

-Bill McCullough, vice president of sales at Gaggle, says, “Studies have shown that kids will communicate before a violent act happens and they will communicate electronically.
+Vice President of Sales at Gaggle Bill McCullough says, “Studies have shown that kids will communicate before a violent act happens and they will communicate electronically.
 If you don’t have the means to hear those cries out for help you’re going to have children in jeopardy.”

 Understanding AI’s Limitations